cangulo/small-projects-for-testing/test-nugget-packages/MediatR/2-cqrs-validation-in-handler/readme.md

 # 2-cqrs-validation-in-handler

-In this project simple validations for the queries and commands has been added.
+In this project, I have introduced some validations in the Task Manager API.
 Next are the steps done:

-1. Define a contract for all the validators in the next interface:
+1. To define a contract for all the validators in the next interface:

 ```csharp
 public interface IValidator<in TRequest>